lavanyagarg112/ai-ideamaze/README.md

 - Choose between a graph view for visualizing connections and a chat interface for in-depth brainstorming.
 - Both interfaces allow for seamless switching, ensuring a comprehensive and flexible brainstorming experience.

-#### AI-Powered Suggestions
-- Receive AI-powered suggestions to enhance your brainstorming process.
-- Use these suggestions to explore new directions and generate more ideas.
-- Incorporate suggestions into your current path or start a new branch.

 #### User Experience
 - Intuitive and user-friendly interface designed for efficient idea generation.
 - Engage with an interactive platform that maximizes creativity and productivity.